 * China data boosts stocks and oil outlook

-* U.S. shares also rally on M&A activity, earnings
+* U.S. shares rally on M&A activity, earnings

-* Europe rises on easing concerns over Portugal bank (Updates to the open of U.S. trading, changes byline and dateline, previously LONDON)
+* Europe rises on easing concerns over Portugal bank (Updates to close of U.S. trading)

 By Ryan Vlastelica